Evidence Level

 8 healthy men.
 7-day supplementation.

 Free testosterone increased ~28% and estradiol decreased ~39% vs baseline.
 SHBG decreased; DHT increased.
 Inflammatory markers (hsCRP, TNF-α, IL-6) decreased significantly.
 Note: very small sample, no placebo control, short duration — interpret cautiously.
-Mechanistically supports boron's effects on steroid hormone metabolism, but should NOT be confused with strong evidence for boron as a 'testosterone booster' in healthy non-deficient men.
+Mechanistically supports boron's effects on steroid hormone metabolism, but should not be confused with strong evidence for boron as a 'testosterone booster' in healthy non-deficient men.

 2